Nuzhat’s lung cancer story

 Time is of the essence

-“When I eventually had the bronchoscopy, the results were all clear.
-A week later, they found they had failed to reach the right place for a good biopsy and needed to try again.
+“When I finally had the bronchoscopy, the results came back clear.
+A week later, I learned they had missed the right area for a proper biopsy and needed to repeat the procedure.”

 In total it took five months to confirm my lung cancer diagnosis in which time it had developed from stage 1 to stage 3.
 The original plan was for me to have surgery.
 However, Covid backlogs saw my cancer advance to stage 4 and so surgery was no longer an option.